Automattic/jetpack/readme.txt

 **Improved compatibility**

-* Widgets: Deprecated the use of Widget Ids in the Twitter Timeline Widget given that Twitter deprecates Widget IDs on July, 27th 2018.
+* Widgets: Deprecated the use of Widget IDs in the Twitter Timeline Widget given that Twitter deprecates Widget IDs on July, 27th 2018.

 **Bug fixes**